Fans of caramel apple will love this salted caramel apple pie! Best served a la mode with vanilla ice cream.

-I love, love, LOVE caramel apples.
+I absolutely LOVE caramel apples.
 I’d pick a caramel apple over a candy apple any day.

-There’s something so perfect about a tart Granny Smith apple encased in rich buttery caramel.
-And when you translate that into a pie, it’s magical and delicious.
+There is something so perfect about a tart Granny Smith apple encased in rich buttery caramel.

 And don’t worry, if you require more sweet- there’s plenty of caramel sauce to dress the finished apple pie with afterwards.